tidalcycles/strudel/paper/demo.md

 2. consistent with Tidal's approach to pattern
 3. modular and extensible

-The main accessibility advantage over Tidal is the zero install browser environment.
-It should also now be accessible to screen reader users, with the recent integration of the CodeMirror 6 editor.
-While Strudel can control Tidal's SuperDirt audio system via OSC, that requires the user to install SuperCollider and its sc3plugins library, which can be difficult.
-Without SuperDirt, Strudel is able to output sound itself via Tone.js, however this is limited both in terms of available features and runtime performance.
 For the future, it is planned to integrate alternative sound engines such as glicol [@glicol] and faust [@faust].
 To improve compatibility with Tidal, more Tidal functions are planned to be ported, as well as full compatibility with SuperDirt.
 Besides sound, other ways to render events are being explored, such as graphical, and choreographic output.
 We are also looking into alternative ways of editing patterns, including multi-user editing for network music, parsing a novel syntax to escape the constraints of javascript, and developing hardware/e-textile interfaces.

 # Links